dmorejon/6.830FinalProject/README.md

 # 6.830FinalProject

+This repository contains various in-memory equi-join algorithms and associated profiling code.
+There is also support for generating tables with specific properties like number of rows, columns, and output join selectivity.

 ## Benchmark Running Instructions

 To run benchmarking, navigate to `6.830FinalProject/benchmark_joins`.
 From there, you can run the `profiler.sh` script via, e.g.,: